bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Exporting a Project
 -------------------

-Axon.ivy projects can be exported from the workspace to various output formats using the *Export Wizard*.
+Axon Ivy projects can be exported from the workspace to various output formats using the *Export Wizard*.

 Accessibility